Seeking Treatment For A Phobia: How To Get Over A Fear Of Heights

 • Illyngophobia: Intense fear of feeling dizzy when at a great height (vertigo)

 Experiencing the symptoms of these mental health conditions (previously known as mental disorders) can be difficult.
 Phobias in general can cause intense anxiety and panic attacks when confronted with the feared object, but in some cases, these feared objects can be avoided.
-In today’s world, it is more difficult to avoid high places, for example, you may have to work in a tall building or travel long distances to see your family.
+In today’s world, it is more difficult to avoid high places, for example, you may have to work in a tall building or travel long distances by plane to see your family.

 How to cope with fear of heights or acrophobia